AdithyaSureshUW/DQN-Simplified-Gin-Rummy/README.md

 In total, I ran the each simulation around 10 times.

 The key observations I understood were that:
-- The average reward of the DQN Model was very variable, however, regardless of the average reward the DQN did win the majority of games against a player making Random Moves.
+- The average reward of the DQN Model was very variable, <br/> However, regardless of the average reward, the DQN did win the majority of games playing against Random Moves.